aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 5.10
+NotesMath AATopic 5.10

 Unit 5 · Calculus · Topic 5.10

-IB Math AA SL — Integration by substitution
+IB Math AA — Integration by substitution

 Topic 5.10 of IB Mathematics: Analysis and Approaches covers Integration by substitution, which is part of Unit 5: Calculus.
 Students explore key concepts including Reverse chain rule, Substitution.
-A strong understanding of integration by substitution is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of integration by substitution is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions